mlcoding348/Heart_prediction_failure/README.md

 # Heart_prediction_failure
-A data analysis conducted to see how accurately we can predicted heart failure based on various predictors.

-Ml and EDA is done in python and tableau.
-MS Azure is used to create a base accuracy for us to beat.
+A heart failure clinical records dataset was analyzed for this project.
+The process began with exploratory data analysis, followed by feature engineering on the dataset.
+Multiple machine learning models, including logistic regression, random forest, KNN, and ensemble models, were implemented and compared to determine the best model.
+Azure AutoML was also used for comparison as a benchmark.

 Tableau EDA Analysis: https://public.tableau.com/app/profile/mlcoding123/viz/HeartPredictionFailure/Dashboard1